zxl4706/IGME230/GameProposal.md

 ## High Concept

-As different polygons comes to the player's polygon in the middle of the screen, the player have to quickly his/her polygon shape to match the ones that are about to touch him/her to stay alive!
+As different polygons comes to the player's polygon in the middle of the screen, the player have to quickly his/her polygon shape to match the ones that are about to touch the defensive objective to stay alive!

 ## Genre